tada5hi/ilingo/packages/ilingo/README.md

 npm install ilingo --save
 ```

----
-**Important NOTE**

-The library provides `sync` and `async` methods to receive a (compiled) locale key string.
-The reason
-for this is that a store can be accessed in a blocking or non-blocking way ⭐.

----

 ## Configuration
 While full localization of an application is a complex subject,
 swapping out strings in your application for different supported languages/locales is simple.